 Academic students* need a valid pre-test to set an entry Educational Functioning Level (EFL) for the NRS program year.
-Beginning 7/1/18, students with no EFL cannot earn 12 or more attendance hours until they have a valid test.
+Without a valid pre-test, students are limited to less than 12 hours of attendance for the entire program year.

 *People in non-academic Conditional Work Referral (CWR) programming do not need a test to set an EFL.
 CWR students may earn a maximum of 30 hours per program year.